deleeuw/jansweb/README.md

 # jansweb
-files for website https://jansweb.netlify.app with news, and access to publications
+files for website https://jansweb.netlify.app with news, and access to publications and personal info